gog909/Ordered-Items/README.md

 ### Version Log

 ```
+Version 2.2.0: Error messages and configuration messages have been modified to be more user
+               friendly and the item sorting mechanics have been reworked to be more efficient.
+               May have resolved a bug that caused the top inventory display to partially
+               disappear during long multiplayer matches.

 Version 2.1.0: Removed ChatEnabled configuration and added option for alphabetical ordering,
                cleaned up error messages for incorrect configuration.
 Also changed default
                tier order from white to red to lunar to white.